magento/merchdocs/src/magento/about-this-release.md

 <div class="bs-callout-info" markdown="1">
 **PDF guides**<br/>
-Starting with our 2.3.2 release, we are no longer producing and publishing an updated 2.3 User Guide PDF to match our online content.
+Starting with the 2.3.2 release, we are no longer producing and publishing an updated 2.3 User Guide PDF to match our online content.
 This makes it possible for us to provide an improved online User Guide experience and publish content updates more frequently.
 You can download these archived guides from our site:

 - {:.ce-only}[Magento Open Source 2.3.1 PDF guide][20]{:target="_blank"}
 - {:.ee-only}[Adobe Commerce 2.3.1 PDF guide][18]{:target="_blank"}